BinWang28/AnomalyHop/README.md

 # AnomalyHop: An SSL-based Image Anomaly Localization Method

 Implementation for our paper.
 The paper can be found at [AnomalyHop](https://arxiv.org/).
+* Training in two minutes for each class
+* No Neural Network / No Pre-training
+* Successive Subspace Learning

 <p align="center">
     <img src="mvtec_result/3.png" width="1000"\>